 Some of the early hints suggest that whatever they do with business pages, it will likely become even more important for a dental practice to be actively engaging with its fan base.

-We’ve seen time and time again that the practices most effectively using social media are the ones carving out just a little bit of time to have conversations with people—especially on Facebook.
+We’ve seen time and time again that the practices most effectively using dental social media marketing are the ones carving out just a little bit of time to have conversations with people—especially on Facebook.